-This post walks through how to set up an App to automatically calculate someone's age by subtracting their birth date from the current date.
-It involves a little bit of creative App Builder work on the front-end, but once set up will help do all the work for you moving forward.
+This post walks through how to set up a form to automatically calculate someone's age by subtracting their birth date from the current date.
+It involves a little bit of creative Form Builder work on the front-end, but once set up will help do all the work for you moving forward.

 Step 2.
 Add a second Date field, and name it "Date of Birth".
 This time, select No Default (Blank) as the Default Value.
 Do leave this field as Mobile Visible.

 Step 3.
-Add a Calculation field to your App and name it "Age in Hours".
+Add a Calculation field to your form and name it "Age in Hours".
 Click Edit Calculation, and set up "Current Date" as Operator 1 and "Date of Birth" as Operator 2.
 Select the subtraction symbol to set up the formula, and click Done.
-Definitely uncheck Mobile Visible to keep this field from unnecessarily cluttering your App.
+Definitely uncheck Mobile Visible to keep this field from unnecessarily cluttering your form.

 See what's happening here?
 The date calculation output is given to us in hours, so we're dividing it by 24 to get it in days.
 One more step, and we'll finally have it in years.